frangaliana/music-player-by-react-typescript-styled/README.md

 # Music Player Example

+## Content
-Project about a music player example developed with React (with Hooks), Typescript, Redux, also Redux-Saga, and Styled-Components.
+Project about a music player example developed with React (with Hooks), Typescript and Styled-Components.

+I made this project with the aim of making an approach to how to work with Hooks and see the power that can have the styled-components library in my developments.

+I'm open to any opinion or other alternatives to my code in order to improve it.

 Note: To return data I use the API example of iTunes (Apple).